The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Stik's Standing Figure (yellow) is estimated to be worth between £550 and £850.
-This signed lithograph print, created in 2015, has an auction history of 24 total sales since its entry to the market in July 2017.
-In the past 12 months, the average selling price was £450, with a hammer price range from £449 in April 2021 to £1,400 in May 2022.
-The average annual growth rate of this work is currently at -6%.
-The edition size of this artwork is not specified.
+The value of Stik's Standing Figure (yellow) (signed) is estimated to be worth between £550 and £850.
+This lithograph print, created in 2015, has shown consistent popularity, having been sold 24 times at auction since its initial sale on 27th July 2017.
+The most recent sales within the last 12 months were for £450, with a total of 1 artwork sold.
+Over the past five years, the hammer price has ranged from £449 in April 2021 to £1,400 in May 2022.
+The average annual growth rate of this artwork is -1%.
+The edition size of this artwork is not available.

 Meaning & Analysis